Defense Lawyer For Aggravated Possession of Drugs in Columbus, Ohio

 How Long Do The Police Have to File Drug Charges in Ohio?

 Drug crimes have become an area of intense interest for Ohio investigators, and Columbus police put a great deal of time, planning, and effort into their investigations of these crimes.
-The statute of limitations for drug charges in Ohio is dependent on whether the possession charges are considered a misdemeanor or a felony.
+The Ohio statute of limitations for drug charges is dependent on whether the possession charges are considered a misdemeanor or a felony.
 For misdemeanor drug charges the police have 2 years to file charges for felony drug charges the statute of limitations is 6 years.

 When law enforcement receives a tip or complaint, or they otherwise suspect an individual of possession of a controlled substance, they may not arrest the suspect on the spot.
 Rather, they may: